 In the last decade, more than ever before, people became aware of the fact that their identities could be stolen- and very hard to get back.
 Credit cards, Social Security numbers, people’s lives could be entirely taken over by other people- not just master thieves- it was not a very hard feat to accomplish.
+If you lost your social secuirty card make sure to report it lost or stolen, here is how to get another social security card.
 Fast forward to the current decade, the first decade since the universal explosion of social media, and people are spending a very significant portion of their lives online.
 Yet, many people are still not aware of just how easy it is to steal a person’s cyber identity, or really, any part of their identity.
 Living in an online world has opened a whole new treasure trove for hackers and people with entirely too much time on their hands.
 Keep reading for some pointers on what you can do to stay safe online- because it’s not just your profile picture that people want to steal.

 Many people live under the false assumption that social media is a safe place for information- when in fact, quite the opposite is true.
 Do not accept friend requests from people that you don’t know- or anyone that looks very suspicious.
 These could include people who do not use legitimate sounding names, or people who have very few friends and no easily identifiable connections with said friends.
 Do not respond to messages that include some sort of offer, survey, etc. Remember, just like you can spread the flu virus in the “real world”, when you make yourself susceptible to online attacks/viruses you endanger your friends and family who also share an online connection with you!